mDialog/smoke/README.md

                            keepAlive: Boolean = true) extends Request

-Using this class allows testing of your application's responder function.

-You can test a smoke instance by instanciating it and shutting it down inside a test suite.
-Invoke the application method directly, passing it a TestRequest.
+Use this class to test your application's responder function.
+You can test a Smoke instance by instantiating it and shutting it down inside a test.
+Invoke the application method directly passing it a TestRequest then write assertions against the resulting response.

     import org.scalatest.{ FunSpec, BeforeAndAfterAll }